Creating an Accessible Bathroom

 Ileana Poules-Brunet agrees, and has written several lifestyle articles about it.
 However, American Standard has been in the bathroom business for almost 150 years, so we know a thing or two about bathrooms, healthy living, bathing science and health benefits.

-Here’s why a Bath is better for your Health:
+Here’s why a Bath is better than a Shower:

 Dermatologists will tell you that bathing can reduce skin complications like acne, and reduce the aging process.